 5. Cheap and quality healthcare.

 As residents in Korea, we are privileged to enroll in the National Health Insurance Coverage that all Koreans have.
 In general, employers pay 50% of the cost and you pay the other half.
 It’s really cheap.
 It covers a lot, including prenatal care, vaginal and cesarean deliveries, and postnatal care.
-In addition, vaccinations, checkups, and even for children’s dental care are covered.
+In addition, vaccinations, checkups, and even children’s dental care is covered.
 The NHIC will actually send you coupons and notices when it’s time for your kid’s checkup.
 They also have self-employed (self-paying) plans for eligible foreign residents.

 6. Affordable childcare.

 The thought of paying for childcare in the United States is unimaginable.
 I don’t know how my fellow Americans are affording it.
-In Korea, the government subsidizes childcare for all Koreans and foreigners.
+In Korea, the government subsidizes childcare for all Koreans and resident foreigners.
 As a foreign resident, we enjoy a 50% subsidy.
 After I had my first daughter, she started daycare at eight-months-old and attended for a year.
 We paid a flat rate of $370 a month.
 That was for full-time care if needed.
 I have plans for them to both go when the new semester starts.

 7. Easy to create your own parenting style.

 Since my children were born abroad and have never lived in their passport country, I only have experience parenting abroad.
 A clear advantage is that I get to decide how I parent my children without the unsolicited opinions of others.
 What do I mean?
 I don’t have family members in my ear, for the most part, telling me how to do things, how they raised their children, or how they’d discipline children.
 By no means, am I a perfect mom, but I have my own ideas about parenting, how I desire to raise and relate to my children, and the values I would like to instill in them.
-This not to say that I don’t welcome advise from others who have been there and done that.
+This is not to say that I don’t welcome advice from others who have been there and done that.